JustinHoyt/sdl_ios_guides/docs/Other SDL Features/Creating an App Service/index.md

 ```

 #### Creating a Weather Service Manifest
 You will need to create a weather service manifest if you want to publish a weather service.
-You will declare they types of data your service provides in its `SDLWeatherServiceData`.
+You will declare the types of data your service provides in its `SDLWeatherServiceData`.

 ##### Objective-C
 ```objc